geopm/geopm/tutorial/admin/README.md

 10. [Restrict maximum trace file size (TBD)](#10-restrict-the-maximum-size-of-trace-files)

 ## 0. Verify GEOPM pre-requisites
-Run `./test_prereqs.sh` on a compute node in the context of a regular user to ensure the GEOPM components are installed and functioning properly.
-In the event that something is misconfigured, an ERROR or WARNING message will be displayed recommending a course of action to address the issue or refer the user back to the main GEOPM README for guidance.
+Run [`./test_prereqs.sh`](./test_prereqs.sh) on a compute node as an unprivileged user to ensure the GEOPM components are installed and functioning properly.
+In the event that something is misconfigured, an ERROR or WARNING message will be displayed recommending corrective action or referring the user back to the main GEOPM README for guidance.

 ## 1. GEOPM+SLURM static policy plugin
-To setup a system with the GEOPM+SLURM static policy plugin, the libgeopmpolicy must be available.
-GEOPM provides two libraries.
-The first, libgeopmpolicy, contains tools for interacting with hardware signals and controls, such as `geopmread`, and the supporting library functions.
-The second, libgeopm, contains all the same functions and additionally provides tools for launching and interacting with MPI applications.
-The SLURM plugin requires libgeopmpolicy only; it does not use libgeopm or MPI.
-If the GEOPM runtime will be installed (libgeopm and MPI launch tools), it should be installed in a different location, preferably using the module system.
-The packages are available through OpenHPC (https://openhpc.community/downloads/).
-See step 2 in this guide.
+GEOPM provides two libraries: `libgeopmpolicy` and `libgeopm`. `libgeopmpolicy` contains tools for interacting with hardware signals and controls, such as `geopmread`, and the supporting library functions. `libgeopm` contains all of these functions and also provides tools for launching and interacting with MPI applications.

+The `libgeopmpolicy` library must be available in order to set up a system with the GEOPM+SLURM static policy plugin.
+The SLURM plugin requires `libgeopmpolicy` alone; it does not use `libgeopm` or MPI.
+If the GEOPM runtime will be installed (including `libgeopm` and MPI launch tools), it should be installed in a different location, preferably using the module system.
+The packages are available through OpenHPC (<https://openhpc.community/downloads/>).
+See the [GEOPM runtime capabilities](#2-geopm-runtime-capabilities) section in this guide.

-A.  To build libgeopmpolicy and a compatible libgeopm_slurm.so:
+A.  To build `libgeopmpolicy` and a compatible `libgeopm_slurm.so`:
-* Obtain the source code for geopm from https://github.com/geopm/geopm
+* Obtain the source code for geopm from <https://github.com/geopm/geopm>
-* Make sure no modules are loaded in the environment that will affect
+* Make sure no modules that will affect compilation are loaded in the
-  compilation:
+  environment:
 ```
 module purge
 ```